 For example, companies need to understand what regulatory risks are affected by the change and then design appropriate controls to help mitigate those risks.

-Risk and compliance functions should be brought into the conversation both during the planning phase of a project and to maintain, scale and secure a cloud transformation.
+Risk and compliance functions should be brought into the conversation both during the planning phase of a project and to maintain, scale and secure an enterprise cloud transformation.

 Cloud service providers are implementing continuous updates to their systems and rolling out new offerings faster than most companies can keep track of them.
 It’s crucial for organizations to put controls in place to monitor new functions and make sure those updates don’t jeopardize a company’s compliance with existing regulations.
 In addition, companies should be wary of overlooking the need to be able to provide sufficient audit evidence that a control is operating effectively throughout a period.